orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

    the SWIG/Python interface is available with seamless integration within QGIS.

-The complete list of applications is described in the :ref:`Application Reference Documentation <apprefdoc>`.
+The complete list of applications is described in the :ref:`apprefdoc`.

 All standard applications share the same implementation and expose automatically generated interfaces.